|Patterson Police Services Chief|

 In 2007 she promoted to Lieutenant where she was the Watch Commander.
 She later interviewed and promoted to Chief of Police for the City of Patterson in 2010.
 Chief Hughes continues to make a difference and change the community and relationships between law enforcement and the citizens.

-Chief Hughes currently holds board positions with Stanislaus Office of Education’s Leadership Academy, PAL (Police Activities League).
+Chief Hughes currently holds board positions with Stanislaus Office of Education’s Leadership Academy and the PAL (Police Activities League).
 She is also an active member of Modesto’s Rotary.

 Your are currently browsing this site with Internet Explorer 6 (IE6).